What are characteristics of rainforests?

 PRECIPITATION

-Deforestation and climate change may be affecting the water cycle in tropical rainforests.
-Since the mid-1990s, rainforests around the world have experienced periods of severe drought, including southeast Asia in 1997 and 2005 and the Amazon in 2005 and Amazon in 2005 and 2010.
-Dry conditions, combined with degradation from logging and agricultural conversion, make forests more vulnerable to wildfire
+Deforestation and climate change are altering rainforest hydrology.
+Since the mid-1990s, severe droughts have affected various rainforest regions, including Southeast Asia in 1997 and the Amazon in 2005 and 2010.
+Drier conditions, along with degradation from logging and agricultural expansion, have made forests more susceptible to wildfires.

 Part II: